• Skip to primary navigation

 Storing and Reheating

 You can store the Chicken Katsu in an airtight container in the fridge for 3-4 days.
-To reheat, place the chicken katsu back in the air fryer and heat for 2-3 minutes on each side until warm and crispy.
+To reheat, place the katsu back in the air fryer and heat for 2-3 minutes on each side until warm and crispy.

 • Jerk Chicken Recipe